Flat principal 2-group bundles and flat string structures: Introduction

 \subsection{Acknowledgements}

 This paper began in conversations at the 2019 Mathematics Research Community, ``Geometric Representation Theory and Equivariant Elliptic Cohomology."
 We thank the AMS and NSF for supporting this program, as well as Eric Berry and Joseph Rennie who contributed to this project in its early stages.
-We also thank Matt Ando, Nora Ganter, Eugene Lerman, Christopher Schommer-Pries, Nat Stapleton, and Stephan Stolz for stimulating conversations on these ideas.
+We also thank Matt Ando, Nora Ganter, Connor Grady, Eugene Lerman, Christopher Schommer-Pries, Nat Stapleton, and Stephan Stolz for stimulating conversations on these ideas.
+We also thank the anonymous referees for their helpful comments.
 This material is based upon work supported by the National Science Foundation under Grant Number DMS 1641020.
+The first author was partially supported by the National Science Foundation under Grant Number DMS 2205835.
+The second author was partially supported by the Natural Sciences and Engineering Research Council of Canada under Discovery Grant RGPIN-2022-04104 and the Fonds de Recherche du Qu\'ebec (Nature et Technologie) Research Support for New Academics under Grant 327706.
+The third author was partially supported by the National Science Foundation under Grant Number DMS 2316646.